MagnusLevein/Temac/MANUAL.md

 <strong><.switch></strong>
 </pre>

-There must be at least one `<:case ...>` instruction, but `<:default>` is optional.
+At least one `<:case ...>` is required. `<:default>` is optional.

-Compared to other languages, Temac has some special features when it comes to **case**:
+Temac offers several extended features in its `case` handling:

+* Case values can be either constants or variables

-* Temac does not require the test case values to be constants, they can be variables.
+* Multiple values can be listed in a single `case`

-* Each case instruction accepts multiple test case values.

-* The same test case value can appear in many case instuctions.
-In such a situation, they will be executed in the order they are written.
+* Duplicate values across `case` blocks are allowed – all matching blocks are executed in order

+##### Example:
 <pre>
 <:January=>01
 <:switch $MM>
   <:case January>
     First month of the year.
   <:case 01 02 03>
-    First quarter if the year.
+    First quarter of the year.
   <:case 01 02 03 04 05 06>
     First half of the year.
   <:default>